 To Our Customers.
 We may share publicly available information gathered from government records as well as any information gathered from third party data repositories as part of our contractual services to customers.

 Affiliates and Service Providers.
 We share your information with our third-party service providers and any subcontractors as required to offer you our products and services.
-For instance, we use a third-party payment processor to process payments for our services.

 Third Party Marketing and Advertising Organizations.
 We share your website visitor activity, through website cookies, with third party marketing and advertising partners to market our services on our Sites and other websites that you may visit.